Rodion Cămătaru: Dinamo București

+Regarding the European Golden Shoe controversy, Cămătaru stated:

+"What controversy?!
+I don't know of any controversy.
+Do you think I was going around telling others: 'Get out the way?!'..
+I have the trophy at home!
+No one took it from me."

+— — Rodion Cămătaru, Gazeta Sporturilor, December 2025.

-In 1986, he was transferred to Dinamo București, where he became the Divizia A top-scorer and European Golden Boot winner in his first season at the club with 44 goals netted in 33 games.
-However, as he scored 26 goals in the last nine matches of the season, his European Golden Boot was revoked after FIFA investigations claimed the goals were unfairly scored and the trophy was awarded to Anton Polster but Cămătaru was allowed to keep his copy of the trophy.
-In 1987 he was nominated for the Ballon d'Or, and during the 1980s he was on five occasions in the top five of the Romanian Footballer of the Year award, two times being ranked third.
-He played 10 matches and scored once for Dinamo in the European Cup Winners' Cup over the course of three seasons.
-Most notably in the 1988–89 campaign he was used by coach Mircea Lucescu in all six games as The Red Dogs reached the quarter-finals where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
-On 14 June 1989, Cămătaru made his last Divizia A appearance in Dinamo's 5–1 win over Bihor Oradea, totaling 378 matches with 198 goals scored in the competition.
+In 1986, Cămătaru was transferred to Dinamo București, where he became the Divizia A top-scorer and European Golden Boot winner in his first season at the club with 44 goals in 33 games.
+However, as he scored 26 goals in the last nine matches of the season, his European Golden Boot was revoked after FIFA investigations claimed the goals were unfairly scored and the trophy was awarded to Toni Polster but Cămătaru was allowed to keep his copy of the trophy.
+In 1987, he was nominated for the Ballon d'Or, and during the 1980s he was on five occasions in the top five of the Romanian Footballer of the Year award, two times being ranked third.

+Cămătaru played 10 matches and scored once for Dinamo in the European Cup Winners' Cup over the course of three seasons.
+Most notably in the 1988–89 campaign he was used by coach Mircea Lucescu in all six games as The Red Dogs reached the quarter-finals, where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
+On 14 June 1989, Cămătaru made his last Divizia A appearance in Dinamo's 5–1 win over Bihor Oradea, totaling 378 matches with 198 goals in the competition.

 Charleroi

-In 1989 he went to play in Belgium for Charleroi.
+In 1989, he went to play in Belgium for top division side Charleroi.
 He made his Belgian First Division debut on 16 August 1989, with coach Eric Vanlessen using him for the full 90 minutes in the 3–0 home win over Mechelen.
-On 21 January 1991 he netted his first goal in a 1–1 draw against the same opponent.
+On 21 January 1991, he scored his first goal in a 1–1 draw against the same opponent.
 Over the course of a year and a half, Cămătaru made 29 appearances for Charleroi in the Belgian league, scoring six goals.

 Heerenveen

-The final spell of his career was at Heerenveen in Netherlands where for a while he was teammates with compatriot Ioan Andone.
+The final spell of his career was at Heerenveen in Netherlands, where for a while he was teammates with compatriot Ioan Andone.
 He made his Eredivisie debut on 27 February 1991, under coach Fritz Korbach who played him for the entire match in a 1–0 home loss to Twente.
-On 2 March he scored his first goal for Heerenveen in a 1–0 home win over MVV Maastricht.
+On 2 March 1991, he scored his first goal for Heerenveen in a 1–0 home win over MVV Maastricht.
 The team was relegated at the end of his first season, but Cămătaru stayed with the club for two more seasons in the second league.
 He scored his last goal as a professional in the 1992–93 KNVB Cup final, which was lost with 6–2 to Ajax Amsterdam.

-In 2020 with the occasion of Heerenveen's 100th anniversary, Cămătaru was selected the best striker in the club's history in front of Ruud van Nistelrooy and Klaas-Jan Huntelaar.
+In 2020, with the occasion of Heerenveen's 100th anniversary, Cămătaru was selected the best striker in the club's history in front of Ruud van Nistelrooy and Klaas-Jan Huntelaar.